 2. In respect of the transfer of loans for housing to financial institutions participating in the Home Buyers Guarantee Scheme of the State from other financial institutions, fees for the registration of a mortgage or the discharge of a mortgage, photocopy of a certificate of title, search of a deposited plan, plan, diagram or other document and photocopying or check search.

-3. In respect of the lodging by a person of or the use by a third party of a duplicate certificate of title or lease for a purpose referred to in item 1 or 2.
+3. In respect of the lodging by a person of or the use by a third party of a duplicate lease for a purpose referred to in item 1 or 2.

 4. To amend the address of the registered proprietor on the certificate of title.